eliteservice1002/React_FoodArna/README.md

 # foodarna-new
-Integrate the frontend and design
+Implement the Front end based on Figma design